EazyFix001/Forest-fire-Analyzed-Data/README.md

 2. Implement enhanced monitoring and surveillance in high-risk areas, especially during August, July, and September.
 3. Create firebreaks in areas with high fire risk to contain potential fires and reduce the spread of forest fires.
 4. Educate the public on forest fire risks and prevention strategies.

+Conclusion
+This analysis of the Forest Fires dataset reveals valuable insights into the factors contributing to forest fires and the areas most prone to these events.
+By identifying high-risk locations, seasons, and months, we can inform targeted prevention efforts, enhance monitoring, and allocate resources effectively, protecting the environment, and ensuring public safety.